LockeBirdsey/LockeBirdsey.github.io/_posts/2020-02-01-reclaiming-fibres.md

 Twine 1 source file, Twee2 file, and the Tweego converted Twee3 file.
 Cool.
 Bananas.
 A starting point.

-*Stage 2: Use Twine 2 to edit and update these files* Twine 2 does use a /nice/ directory for storing stories which makes this easier, namely ``$HOME/Documents/Twine`` We need to prepare our Twee file for use in it.
+*Stage 2: Use Twine 2 to edit and update these files* Twine 2 does use a /nice/ directory for storing stories which makes this easier, namely ``$HOME/Documents/Twine``
+We need to prepare our Twee file for use in it.

 ``tweego Fibres.twee --archive-twine2 --output=$HOME/Documents/Twine/Stories``[^4]

 Now we can open in Twine 2.

+\*edits\*

+How can we bring it back and save the changes, both layout and textual, to our VCS of choice?
+Not hard.

+``mv $/Documents/Twine/Stores/Fibres.html our/vcs/repo``

+And then update our source file.

+``tweego Fibres.html -d -o Fibres.twee``

+This is all rather straightforward.
+There is additional issue that Twine 2 creates: When `Fibres` archive was opened, Twine 2 saves an archive that uses the ``StoryTitle`` parameter.
+Which in this case wasn't `Fibres` but instead `Fibres[Part 1]`.
+Oops.
+Easy fix.

+Now we're all happy.
+Generate the Twine 2 archive, copy to the Twine 2 story directory, work on the file, copy the file back and decode to Twee3 code.
+E.A.S.Y

 ## From Twine generated html to an executable in the year of our lord 2020